Inside: The ultimate list of fun party games for teenagers!

 Hilarious Party Games

-Here I include some of the most fun party games for teenagers that will leave everyone laughing.
+Here I include some of the most fun games for teens that will leave everyone laughing.
 I think that the best games are the ones that are guaranteed to make you laugh.
 So check these out.

 49. Shocktato Party